Hardly anything I provide gives a specific plan, meal-by-meal, day-by-day for what you should eat. This is because bio-individuality reigns.

 The e-book is filled with 286-pages of stories (in a 21-day sequence), posts and information compiled into one place, general “yes to” and “no to” lists of things to eat, recipes, resources and more.

-Once you purchase the e-book and decide you’ll need more hand-holding and information customized to you, then you can decide if working with me will benefit you.
+Once you purchase the e-book and decide you’ll need more hand-holding and information customized to you, then you can decide if working with our team will benefit you.
 At that point, this custom approach can be and is developed.

 Finally, I will leave you with page 6-7 from the e-book so you can fully understand what the e-book is/is not.